Finding Effective Pain Relief: Examining the Ineffectiveness of Opioids for Back and Neck Pain

 Because of the paucity of research on this topic, the scientists studied the effectiveness and safety of using opioids to treat a small group of 310 people.
 The patients had sought help for neck or lower back pain from primary care clinics or hospitals in Sydney between February 2016 and March 2022.
 At the start of the study, the participants were 44 years old, on average, with minimal to moderate pain.
 In the neck or lower back, or both for 12 weeks or less.

-Study participants were randomly assigned to two groups: the first was given a combination of naloxone and about 20 micrograms of the opioid oxycodone daily for six weeks.
+Study participants were randomly assigned to two groups: the first was given a combination of naloxone and regarding 20 micrograms of the opioid oxycodone daily for six weeks.
 Naloxone was used to prevent constipation, a common side effect of opioids, thus preventing the participants from knowing which group they belonged to.
 In the second, participants were given placebo pills.

 Both groups received care advice from a physician they visited weekly who advised them to stay active, avoid bed rest and, if necessary, avoid other treatments, including non-opioid medications.